Football

 - 1st in 2026

-Prior to James Madison, Chesney led Holy Cross to unprecedented success in his six seasons as head coach (2018-23), winning a program-record five consecutive Patriot League Championships and posting an overall record of 44-21.
+Prior to James Madison, Chesney led Holy Cross to unprecedented success in his six seasons as head coach from 2018-23, winning a program-record five consecutive Patriot League Championships and posting an overall record of 44-21.
 He is a three-time Patriot League Coach of the Year (2019, 2021, 2022) and was twice named the New England Football Writers Coach of the Year (2021, 2022).

 From 2013-17, Chesney led Division II Assumption College to a record of 44-16, including five-straight winning seasons and NCAA Division II playoff appearances in each of his final three years.
 He earned Northeast-10 Conference Coach of the Year honors twice at Assumption.